 Auberge Saint-Paul Hostel is a 3-minute walk from Old Montreal.
 The airy, private rooms and contemporary mixed-gender dorms have shared bathrooms, wood floors, bay windows, and stone or brick accent walls, offering complimentary Wi-Fi and lockers.
 Freebies include daily breakfast, all-day coffee and tea, and detergent in the guest laundry.
 There is a casual lounge with a flat-screen TV.

 Hotel Gault is a stylish hotel in Old Montreal with only 30 rooms, which scores well for privacy.
 Firm mattresses and Italian linens, along with blackout curtains, provide a good night’s sleep.
 Nespresso machines, safes, desk-work spaces are standard; four suites open onto terraces.
 Breakfast is extra, but WiFi is free.

 For the best hotel deals and Airbnb’s in Montreal head to the map below.

 The party goes on long into the hours after the festival, which strictly finishes at 11pm.
 Ask the locals where the best watering holes are, or what restaurant to hit up for a tasty post-festival treat.
 Poutine, bagels and smoked meat are among the must-have food for any visitor seeking a real Montréal experience.

 Explore the city of Montreal on a scooter tour that takes travelers through back streets and past top attractions.
 Learn about interesting neighborhoods as you cruise along on an electric scooter.
 Enjoy the colour, character and energy of the city during the day or on their night tours.

 The dates for the Heavy Montreal Festival are July 27 – 28 2019.

 Feature image credit: Tim Snow

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Heavy Montreal 2019 using the map below!